 - Customer service

 Plans that receive higher star ratings usually have higher customer satisfaction rates.
-According to CMS, about 68% of Medicare Advantage plans offering drug coverage have an overall rating of four stars or higher in 2022 – up from 49% in 2021.
+According to CMS, Medicare Advantage plans offering drug coverage have an overall rating of four stars or higher in 2023 – up from 49% in 2021.2

 To see Medicare Advantage star ratings and other relevant plan information, check out our Medicare Advantage Plan quoting tool.

 When shopping for a Medicare Advantage plan, it’s helpful to identify which benefits are most significant to you and your health needs.
 Medicare Advantage offers everything offered in Original Medicare Part A and Part B as well as additional benefits such as:

 Some plans offer seemingly attractive features such as $0 premiums and the Part B giveback benefit.
 While these elements of themselves can be appealing, keep in mind that they may come at the cost of other benefits that you may need more.

 Many Medicare Advantage Plans have low monthly premiums, with some plans even starting at $0 a month.

 While the monthly premiums might be low, they aren’t the only cost factor for these plans.
 You’ll want to consider:

 - Part B premium

 - Drug deductible